Best Homemade Remedies For Cough

 Additionally, use caution while using bromelain if you're taking antibiotics like amoxicillin because it can increase the absorption of the medication.
 Before ingesting any new or unfamiliar supplements, always talk with your doctor.

-The benefits of peppermint leaves for health are well established.
+The health benefits of peppermint leaves are well established.
 Peppermint's menthol can help with throat irritation and even make breathing appear more natural.
 Both drinking peppermint tea and inhaling steam from a treatment offer benefits.

-To make a steam treatment, mix seven or eight drops of peppermint essential oil with a cup of recently heated water.
+Mix seven or eight drops of peppermint essential oil with a cup of recently heated water to make a steam treatment.
 As soon as you are over the water, take a few deep breaths and cover your head with a towel.

 5. Marshmallow Roots